Tell me what happened when the encouragement of years went awry.

 childhood, the caravan she left too early not to regret her first wedding.

-After that, Coleridge, selecting pieces from Dejection: An Ode to the night
+After that, Coleridge, selecting pieces like Dejection: An Ode, the one

 A widow said recently I was a true romantic.
 Then she lost the other love

 of her life to cancer.
-So many had died in such a brief time she had known
+So many had died in such a short time she had known

 would be her lot, she turned to writing short bursts of laughter and sorrow

 in cyberspace.
-Because we live in the future now, the nineteenth century ends
+Because we live in the future, the nineteenth century ends

-whimpering, the twentieth with so many tasks left undone, like destruction . . .
+whimpering, the twentieth with so many tasks left to do, like destruction,

 you know the litany.
-And here we are back in the boiler room.
+Here we are, back in the boiler room.
 We who had

-thought ourselves immune from labor discover there is nothing but the sweat
+thought ourselves immune from labor know there's nothing but the sweat

 of the brow.
-After all the masses, the sermons to go with the Catholic homilies,
+After the masses, the sermons to go with Catholic homilies,

 children crying the whole hour, mothers restless to be away from husbands